 — Gerry Dulac (@gerrydulac) September 9, 2017

 Shortly after Stephon Tuitt fell to the Steelers in the 2nd round of the 2014 NFL Draft, Steel Curtain Rising praised the move, but openly mused about whether Tuitt would end the run of bad luck the Steelers had suffered with 2nd round defensive linemen AND players drafted from Notre Dame.

 - But as Stephon Tuitt proved, past performance is not necessarily an indicator of future performance.

 In fact, Tuitt began proving that almost as soon as he arrived in Pittsburgh.
-Steelers defensive line coach Johnny Mitchell rarely plays let alone does he start rookies not named Casey Hampton.
+Steelers defensive line coach John Mitchell rarely plays let alone does he start rookies not named Casey Hampton.
 And he stuck to that script early as fans alternatively cheered and jeered as Brett Keisel and Cam Thomas played while Stephon Tuitt watched from the bench.

 Then came the faithful, final game of the “Four Warhorses,” the Steelers November 2014 loss to the New Orleans Saints that saw James Harrison, Ike Taylor, Brett Keisel and Troy Polamalu‘s final appearance on the same field together.

 Brett Keisel would of course fall injured in that game, ending his career and opening the door for Stephon Tuitt.